Triethanolamine TEA 85%

 Triethanolamine is a weak base with hygroscopic properties, making it a good choice as an alkaline agent.

-We offer this product packaged in 23 kg containers, intended for professionals.
+We offer this product in 23 kg drum packaging, intended for professionals.

 You might also be interested in MEA monoethanolamine.